nwzs/nwzs/README.md

 ## What I'm Working On

-- Building out my RISC-V CPU simulator — adding more instructions and sample programs
+- Building out my RISC-V CPU simulator, adding more instructions and sample programs
 - Coursework in discrete math, algorithms, and digital systems

 ---